Comparing and Rounding Decimals

 Decimal places are the digits that come after the decimal point.

-Place Value tells us the position and worth of each digit in a decimal number.
+Place Value tells us the value of each digit in a number based on its position.

 • 3 is in the tenths place (1st decimal place).